-Our staffing objective is evolving with a focus on attaining 100% of the required staffing levels as defined by each operational unit over five years.
+Our staffing objective is evolving with a focus on attaining 100% of the required staffing levels as defined by each operational unit by 2021.
 Achievement of the 100% staffing target will ensure the availability of the appropriate number of staff in each of our operational units.
 Until such staffing target is achieved, the Company utilizes overtime as necessary to satisfy its staffing levels.
 Comprehensive planning helps ensure an appropriate number of licensed and certified workers are available when and where required.
-In fiscal 2018, there were 81 new air traffic controller licenses issued and 44 new flight service specialist qualifications.
+In the fiscal year ended August 31, 2019 (fiscal 2019), there were 79 new air traffic controller licenses issued and 47 new flight service specialist qualifications.